Best Online Colleges for Doctoral Programs Methodology

 Tuitions were manually researched and reflect the lowest tuition rate available at the specified degree level.
 Out-of-state tuitions were used unless in-state tuition is offered to all online students.
 Figures are accurate at the time of publication; please check with the institution for current tuition rates.

-Program data including available degrees, tuition rates, and details about program coursework were collected from official school websites, reflecting data for the 2018-2019 school year.
-These data were collected in August of 2018.
+Program data including available degrees, tuition rates, and details about program coursework were collected from official school websites, reflecting data for the 2020-2021 school year.
+These data were collected in June to August of 2020.

 Programmatic accreditation and profit status of schools were collected from official websites of the accreditation agencies or from the NCES.
 NCES data are updated annually.
 The NCES does not release data into downloadable formats until they have been approved, so the most current available data will not be for the most recent academic year.